 As part of the STAR project for installing state-of-the-art electricity grids

-- This initiative, which the company is implementing in 10 autonomous regions, is a year ahead of schedule and the total investment will exceed €2 billion
+- This initiative is being carried out by the company in 10 autonomous regions.
+It is due for completion in 2018 and the total investment will exceed €2 billion

-Iberdrola uses the highest international standards and robust, maximum security encryption algorithms that guarantee the authentication, confidentiality and privacy of every one of its digital devices by means of unique user name and password identification.
-Furthermore, the digital meters use high-security cryptographic keys, in accordance with internationally established standards in the sector, ensuring data packages leave encrypted and authenticated.
+Iberdrola employs the most stringent international standards and robust encryption algorithms that offer maximum security in order to guarantee the authentication, confidentiality and privacy of each individual digital device with specific user IDs and passwords.
+The digital meters also use high-security cryptographic keys, in keeping with the standards in place on an international basis in the sector, ensuring that data packages are encrypted and authenticated before leaving the devices.

 IBERDROLA boosts business sector

-The gradual roll-out of smart grids in Spain once again demonstrates IBERDROLA's strong pull effect on the domestic business sector and its positive impact on job creation and maintenance.
+The gradual roll-out of smart grids in Spain once again demonstrates IBERDROLA's strong pull effect on the domestic business sector and the associated positive impact on job creation and maintenance.